 The forward-looking statements contained in this Circular include statements relating to the expected effects of the Acquisition on the abrdn Group and the Target Group or the Enlarged Group (including their future prospects, developments and strategies), the expected timing and scope of the Acquisition, the potential exposure of the Enlarged Group to market risks; statements as to accretion; statements expressing management's expectations, beliefs, estimates, forecasts, projections and assumptions, including future potential cost savings, earnings, return on average capital employed, production and prospects; and other statements other than historical facts.
-Forward-looking statements often use words such as: "aims", "anticipates" or "does not anticipate", "assumes", "believes", "budget", "could", "contemplates", "continues", "estimates", "projects", "scheduled", "seeks", "shall", "should", "strategy", "targets", "would", "will" or, in each case, their negative or other variations or comparable terminology and phrases or statements that certain actions, events or results "may", "could", "should", "would", "might" or "will" be taken, occur or be achieved.
+Forward-looking statements often use words such as: "aims", "anticipates" or "does not anticipate", "assumes", "believes", "budget", "could", "contemplates", "continues", "estimates", "expects" or "does not expect", "is expected", "forecasts", "is subject to", "intends", "may", "plans", "predicts", "projects", "scheduled", "seeks", "shall", "should", "strategy", "targets", "would", "will" or, in each case, their negative or other variations or comparable terminology and phrases or statements that certain actions, events or results "may", "could", "should", "would", "might" or "will" be taken, occur or be achieved.